giantoak/unicorn/README.md

 # License
 Unicorn is under ongoing development and is freely available for download under The MIT License (MIT) open source licensing.
 Unlike GNU General Public License (GPL), MIT freely permits distribution of derivative work under proprietary license, without requiring the release of source code.

+# Acknowledgements
+ This project was funded by DARPA under part of the XDATA program.